Bill Gates: Coronavirus could still be a risk into 2022

-With coronavirus vaccinations beginning in the US on Monday, many Americans may at long last be feeling as if the nation has turned a corner in the fight against COVID-19.
+With coronavirus vaccinations beginning in the US on Monday, many Americans may at long last feel like the country has finally turned a corner in the fight against COVID-19.
 But Microsoft co-founder Bill Gates, who funds medical research and vaccine programs through the Bill & Melinda Gates Foundation, still urges caution.

 He told CNN on Sunday that the virus could still have an impact into 2022, and that the nation won't be "closer to normal" until the end of next summer.